 Every year, the Pacific Fishery Management Council’s Salmon Technical Team prepares an annual postseason review of ocean salmon fisheries off the coasts of Washington, Oregon, and California to assess salmon fishery management performance and stock status.
 This “Salmon Review” includes information on regulations, catch and effort estimates, spawning escapement, and economics; it is used to inform management of the next season’s fishery.

-The status of chinook stocks in California and the Pacific Northwest varies; although some stocks are listed as endangered or threatened under the Endangered Species Act (ESA), several other stocks in this range are considered healthy.
-Currently, one Chinook salmon population is listed as endangered, and five are listed as threatened.
+The status of Chinook stocks in California and the Pacific Northwest varies; although some stocks are listed as endangered or threatened under the Endangered Species Act (ESA), several other stocks in this range are considered healthy.
+As of 2013, two Chinook salmon populations are listed as endangered, and seven are listed as threatened.

-In Alaska, chinook salmon stocks are generally healthy, and none are listed under the ESA.
+In Alaska, population of Chinook salmon stocks varies.
+Some stocks are in decline while others remain relatively constant or are increasing, but none are listed under the ESA.

 In 2007, scientists at NOAA’s Northwest Fisheries Science Center and the University of Washington published a study showing how global warming could result in a 20 to 40 percent decline in chinook salmon populations by 2050 in the Snohomish River Basin.
 They found that habitat deterioration associated with climate change is likely to make salmon recovery more difficult in the Pacific Northwest, especially in relatively pristine, higher elevation river basins.